New Canaan, Connecticut

 New Canaan (/ˈkeɪnən/) is a town in Fairfield County, Connecticut, United States.
 The population was 20,622 according to the 2020 census.
+The town is part of the Western Connecticut Planning Region.

-About an hour from Manhattan by train, the town is considered part of Connecticut's Gold Coast.
-The town is bounded on the south by Darien, on west by Stamford, on the east by Wilton, on the southeast by Norwalk, and on the north by Lewisboro and Pound Ridge in Westchester County, New York.
+About an hour from New York City by train, the town is considered part of Connecticut's Gold Coast.
+The town is bounded on the south by Darien, to the west by Stamford, on the east by Wilton, on the southeast by Norwalk, and on the north by Lewisboro and Pound Ridge in Westchester County, New York.

 New Canaan is known for its architecture and public parks such as Waveny Park, and a town center with boutiques.
 Residents sing carols on God's Acre every Christmas Eve, a town tradition since 1916.

 History

 In 1731, Connecticut's colonial legislature established Canaan Parish as a religious entity in northwestern Norwalk and northeastern Stamford.
 The right to form a Congregational church was granted to the few families scattered through the area.
 As inhabitants of Norwalk or Stamford, Canaan Parish settlers still had to vote, pay some taxes—no income tax, and many other modern taxes did not yet exist—serve on juries, and file deeds in their hometowns.
 Because Canaan Parish was not planned as a town when it was first settled in 1731, when New Canaan was incorporated in 1801, it found itself without a central common, a main street, or a town hall.

 Until the Revolutionary War, New Canaan was primarily an agricultural community; after the war, its major industry was shoemaking.
 As New Canaan's shoe business gathered momentum early in the 19th century, instead of a central village, regional settlements of clustered houses, mill, and school developed into distinct district centers.
 Some of the districts were centered on Ponus Ridge, West Road, Oenoke Ridge, Smith Ridge, Talmadge Hill, and Silvermine, a pattern that the village gradually outgrew.